tryffel/virtualpaper/Readme.md

 In addition to filtering content according by metadata, Virtualpaper features full-text-search powered by Meilisearch, which covers all metadata as well as content of the document itself.

-This project is in **beta phase** and help with testing is much appreciated.
+This project is in **beta phase** and help with testing and general feedback is much appreciated.

 ## Features
 * Store text documents (pdf, image files are extracted for text content)